Tag: snake plant

 Why Is My Snake Plant Curling?

-I always thought they were easy houseplants to care for, so seeing my snake plant curling was a shock.
+Snake plant curling can be a shock, after all, sansevierias are supposed to be supper easy to care for.
 Those upright sword-like leaves were twisting in on themselves.
 It started with one leaf, then two.
 I watered, then waited, but nothing changed.
 However, after connecting with some plant experts, I was finally able to revive...Read More

 Snake Plant Turning Yellow?
 Causes, Fixes, and Prevention